Cisco IOS Mode Explained with Examples

 Routing protocol configuration mode Configure a routing protocol

-IP access list configuration mode Configure in-built security feature of the IOS
+IP access list configuration mode Configure the built-in security feature of the IOS

 Line configuration mode Configure access modes of the IOS